 Buttons have an interesting animation on mouse hover only using CSS transitions using both before and after pseudo-elements for the double layering effect.

-The menu instead contains a first pure CSS animation for the mouse hover
+The menu contains an animation at mouse hover

 Featured Blog posts animation on scroll